Sarmad426/Generative-AI/1-LLMS/Readme.md

 # Large Language Models (LLMs)

-**Definition and Purpose:**
+## Definition and Purpose

-LLMs are deep learning models, typically based on neural networks, that are trained on massive amounts of text data to understand and generate human language.
+LLMs are studied under NLP.
+They are deep learning models, typically based on neural networks, that are trained on massive amounts of text data to understand and generate human language.
 These models are versatile and find applications in various natural language processing (NLP) tasks, including text generation, language translation, sentiment analysis, and more.

-**Key Characteristics:**
+### Key Characteristics

 1. **Scale:** LLMs are characterized by their size, often comprising millions to billions of parameters.
 This scale allows them to capture intricate language patterns.